affiliation:

 working paper:

-Factory Automation, Labor Demand, and Local Labor Market
+Factory Automation, Labor Demand, and Market Dynamics

 w/ Daiji Kawaguchi & Tetsuji Okazaki